+Note – Also see Generic Aerodrome Certification Procedure, Chapter 4.

 Requirement for aerodrome operation

-The general requirement for some aviation entities and service providers to develop aerodrome manuals and submit them to the CAA for formal review derives its authority from the Civil Aviation Act [XXXX].
-Additionally the Civil Air Regulations governing Aerodromes ([CAA ACT]) specifically requires certain aerodromes to be certified by CAA.
+The general requirement for certain aviation entities and service providers to develop aerodrome manuals and submit them to the CAA for formal review derives its authority from the [Civil Aviation Act XXXX].
+Additionally, the [Civil Air Regulations governing Aerodromes] ([CAA ACT]) specifically requires certain aerodromes to be certified by CAA.

 Aerodromes must be certified if: